LisaOuyang47/DH140-final-project/README.md

 # Ideas/potential research questions

-For this project and the dataset, I will concenrate on three research questions: i)the popularity of product categories; ii) the relationship of discounted items to sales/ratings; iii) and the sentiment analysis of buyers towards the products.
+For this project and the dataset, I will concenrate on three research questions: i)What is the relationship between product price and user rating?
+Does discounting boost customers' consumption as well as ratings?; ii) What is the overall sentiment of users about the product in the dataset?
+Which words are used most often in negative/positive reviews?; iii) Is there a positive relationship between emotions and ratings?
+If not, why?

+# Data Limitation

+I would like to declare here that this dataset has just over a thousand product data information.
+Although this number is not very small, in my analysis I found that most of the products in this dataset are concentrated in specific categories, and that the dataset does not contain all the product categories available on Amazon.
+Based on just over a thousand records we cannot represent quite accurately the overall representation of user reviews for each category, which is a limitation and bias of this dataset and project.

 Reference: